kenziemhs/DAA_Quiz2/README.md

 Iterative DFS with a stack.
 Starts at cell `(1,1)`, picks a random unvisited neighbor at distance 2, knocks down the wall between them, and recurses.
 When stuck, backtracks.
 Time complexity **O(N)** where N = number of cells (each cell visited once).
 After generation, a few internal walls are randomly removed to create loops, which makes the ghost AI more interesting.

 ### BFS ghost AI
 Standard BFS from ghost position to player position.
-Uses a `deque` for the queue and a `parent` dict that doubles as the visited set.
+Uses a `dequeue` for the queue and a `parent` dict that doubles as the visited set.
 Reconstructs the path by walking back through parents.
 Time complexity **O(V + E)**; on a grid that's **O(rows × cols)**.
 Re-computed every `BFS_RECOMPUTE_INTERVAL` frames rather than every frame to save CPU without making the ghosts noticeably "dumber".

 ## Team